So, you’re attending a Jewish wedding…

-Imagine going to a restaurant.
+Imagine you’re going to a restaurant.
 You don’t eat the main course right away, nor does the waitress even bother you at first.

 First, you want your guests to relax, order starters, a few refreshments and drinks.

 Signing the Ketubah

 It’s a one-sided Jewish marriage contract that specifies the groom’s responsibility for his wife.
 It requires the husband to provide her basic necessities, such as food, clothing and conjugal rights.
 It also requires the husband to pay a pre-specified amount of money in case the couple file for divorce.

 The woman essentially get’s a bill of protection signed by her husband, and a fine piece of art – which might end up getting displayed in their future home, if the husband is (un)lucky.